Cherreads

 Land does not mourn its rulers, Khan said.

 The ancient voice didn't arrive with a preamble.
-It cut through the suffocating silence, heavy and deliberate, stepping into the space Will's grief was trying to tear apart.
+It cut through the silence, heavy and deliberate, stepping into the space Will's grief was trying to tear apart.

 Only its people do.
 You are looking at this city like it owes you something.
 It does not.
 It is land.
 It became something.
 It will become something else.
 That is the nature of territory.

-A pause.
 It is a start, Khan said.

 Something that made fire.